 How to dry bed linen

-Can I tumble dry linen?Before tumble drying, always check the care label for suitability:
+Can I tumble dry linen sheets?Before tumble drying, always check the care label for suitability:

 A square with a circle inside = can be tumbled.